 The head is square-shaped with round, intelligent eyes framed by generous eyebrows, and hanging ears.

 Wirehaired Pointing Griffon Temperament

-The Wirehaired Pointing Griffon generally gets along with everyone, including children and other dogs and pets.
-This is providing they get proper socialization.
+The Wirehaired Pointing Griffon generally gets along with everyone.
+This includes children and other dogs and pets.
+But, this is dependent on proper socialization.

-Some have a tendency to be nervous around strange people and dogs.
+Some are prone to nerves around strange people and dogs.

 Due to their hunting instincts, some may have a prey drive and want to chase smaller animals.

 These dogs have an alert bark and will let you know if someone comes to your door.
 But they’re simply too friendly and gentle to make a good guard dog.

 Wirehaired Pointing Griffons love their family and are very affectionate.